 Longevity of Enjoyment

-- Plan flexible layouts that accommodate new activities without major overhaul.
+- Plan layouts that can handle new activities without needing a full-blown demolition.

 Budgeting for Durability